Rayan25062011/Udas/CODE_OF_CONDUCT.md

 # Code Of Conduct

 # Our Pledge
-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race or religion.
+In the interest of fostering an open and welcoming environment, we as maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, gender identity and expression, level of experience, nationality, personal appearance, race or religion.

 # Our base standards
 Examples of behavior that contributes to creating a positive environment include: